 The scholarship is a one-time award of $2,000.
 Additional financial support may be available for scholars in subsequent years.

-Students who have not reached their 21st birthday by September 1, 2012, and who have completed no more than one year of college are eligible to apply.
 Applicants may be high school seniors, students enrolled in a GED or other alternative education program, or recent graduates/GED recipients.
 If you are in high school and not yet enrolled in a post-secondary program, the committee will hold your scholarship for you pending your enrollment.

 The Horatio Alger Colorado Scholarship Program provides financial assistance to students in the State of Colorado who have exhibited integrity and perseverance in overcoming personal adversity and who aspire to pursue higher education.

 $2,500 scholarships are offered to help students access and complete higher education.
-The College Access Scholarship will be awarded to up to 300 eligible students to use toward their 2013-14 higher education expenses.
+The College Access Scholarship will be awarded to up to 300 eligible students to use toward their higher education expenses.